winglang/wing/examples/showcase/README.md

 ## Tweet queue

 **Source code:** [./tweet-queue.w](./tweet-queue.w)
-**Description:** This is an Wing app that lets you get a feed of Twitter search results into an queue.
+**Description:** This is a Wing app that lets you get a feed of Twitter search results into a queue.
 It works by periodically polling the freely available Twitter Standard Search API and sending all new tweets to the queue.
 **Author:** [@Octocat](https://github.com/octocat)

 -->